 Art and Design

-Bi-annual whole school art weeks provide further opportunities for the children to learn about: different forms of art; famous artists and art movements; and art through time or around the world.
+- Annual whole school art weeks provide further enrichment opportunities for pupils to learn about: different forms of art; famous artists and art movements; and art through time or around the world.

 - There are further opportunities to explore art in and through nature during regular Forest School sessions.

 Art and Design at Holy Family is enriched and enhanced by two Catholic Social Teaching programmes: Caritas in Action (which looks at the social teachings of the church) and Building the Kingdom.
 Art is frequently used as a medium for expression when exploring the CST themes and celebrating different aspects of the Liturgical year.
 Whole school art displays reflect themes such as the Stations of Creation, Pentecost and our mission statement.

 By the end of each key stage, pupils are expected to know, apply and understand the matters, skills and processes specified in the relevant programme of study.
 Teachers assess children’s work in Art and Design whilst observing them working during lessons.
 These observations are used to inform assessments at three points across the year.
 These assessments also inform Teachers' annual reports to parents.